jebofponderworthy/windows-tools/README.md

 Documentation on these settings has ranged from sparse to none over many years.
 The early Microsoft documents used in the  calculations appear completely gone, there are some new ones.
-The settings produced by OWTAS have undergone testing over the last ten years, on a wide variety of Wintelamd platforms, and appear to work well on all.
+The settings produced by OWTAS have undergone continuous testing since 2006, on a wide variety of Wintelamd platforms, and appear to work well on all.

 OWTAS is available as [VBS](https://github.com/jebofponderworthy/windows-tools/raw/master/old-vbs/OWTAS.VBS) and as [PowerShell](https://github.com/jebofponderworthy/windows-tools/raw/master/tools/OWTAS.ps1).
 Future development will be in PowerShell.